Evaluating the Healthy Housing Initiative

 “I am very proud of our partnership with Catholic Charities USA and their Healthy Housing Initiative” said DSU President, Dr. Anthony Allen.
 “Our research team was constructed to build an interdisciplinary approach to chronic homelessness that focuses on root causes and real-world solutions, and our DSU colleagues continue to set the standard.”

 While the HHI officially concludes on December 13, 2024, data and program analysis will continue well into 2025.
-Upon the release of a white paper, CCUSA plans to share and promote the findings with its network, the Catholic Health Association, the U.S. Catholic Conference of Bishops and other collaborators and interested parties.
+Upon the release of a program evaluation, CCUSA plans to share and promote the findings with its network, the Catholic Health Association, the U.S. Catholic Conference of Bishops and other collaborators and interested parties.

-“CCUSA member agencies will use the best practices delineated in DSU’s Healthy Housing Initiative white paper to continue the pursuit of permanent solutions to the epidemic of homelessness in our country,” said Robinson.
+“CCUSA member agencies will use the best practices delineated in DSU’s Healthy Housing Initiative program evaluation to continue the pursuit of permanent solutions to the epidemic of homelessness in our country,” said Robinson.
 “We are hopeful about the outcomes and the future of this work.”

 Program Stories